piyush-jaiswal/chegg-question-notifier/README.md

 **Recommended Usage:**

-Once cookies are saved, only `check_for_question()` for further runs.
+Once cookies are saved, only use `check_for_question()` for further runs.

 ## License

 This project is open-source under the MIT License.

----

 ### Disclaimer

-This script is intended for educational purposes only.
+This project is intended for educational purposes only.
 Ensure compliance with Chegg's terms of service when using automation scripts.